microsoft/AL-Go/Scenarios/Contribute.md

 - Test-AL-Go.ps1 contains an end-2-end test scenario and is in E2E.yaml run for all combinations of Public/Private, Windows/Linux, Single/Multiproject and PTE/AppSource.
 - Test-AL-Go-Upgrade.ps1 contains an end-2-end upgrade scenario and is run for all prior releases of AL-Go for GitHub to test that you can successfully upgrade that version to the latestand run CI/CD successfully.
 - The scenarios folder contains a set of AL-Go scenarios, which tests specific functionality end to end.
 Every folder under e2eTests/scenarios, which contains a runtests.ps1 will be run as a scenario test, like:
-  - UseProjectDependencies - create a repo with multiple projects and set UseDependencies to modify CI/CD and other build workflows to build projects in the right order
+  - UseProjectDependencies - create a repo with multiple projects and set **UseProjectDependencies** to modify CI/CD and other build workflows to build projects in the right order
   - GitHubPackages - create 3 repositories using GitHub Packages as dependency resolver and check that artifacts are built properly
   - BuildModes - create a repository, set buildModes and test that generated artifacts are as expected.
   - ReleaseBranches - testing that create release works, release branches are create and subsequently found correctly as previous build